HighOutputVentures/experiments/004/README.md

 **Topics learned on Week 2**

-- acquiring google access token using google oauth2
+- acquiring access token using Google OAuth2
-- retrieve token information using google API
+- retrieve token information using Google API
-- retrieve channel list on discord API using discord bot tokens
+- retrieve channel list using discord bot tokens
-- add guild members with roles using discord API
+- add guild members with roles using Discord API
-- removing roles of a guild member using discord API
+- remove roles of a guild member using Discord API
 - discord role hierarchy on servers
 - running worker service in the background using async-group